DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-davidrenes/README.md

 <h3>Isomorphism</h3>
 <p>&nbsp&nbspIn the long run, it is basically a remodelled version of a certain graph wherein each vertex and degree are connected to the same vertex or degree they were connected to from the start</p>
 <h3>Planar and Non-Planar graphs</h3>
+<p>&nbsp&nbspPlanar graphs are graphs wherein no edge is allowed to intersect with another, this can be achived by finding a seemingly non-planar graphs's isomorphic equivalent which is planar in nature.</p>
+<p>&nbsp&nbspKurotowski's Theorem is basically that K(3,3), K(5) and graphs beyon those are non-planar graphs.</p>
+<h3><b>WEEK 13:</b></h3>
+<p>We learned about trees, graph coloring, and automata theoy.<p>
+<h3>Graph Coloring</h3>
+<p>&nbsp&nbspThis is basically assigning a certain color to a vertex and vertices that are adjacent to this vertex have to have different colors from that certain vertex</p>
+<p>&nbsp&nbspThe Chromatic number is the number of colors used in graph coloring</p>
+<h3>Trees</h3>
+<p>&nbsp&nbspThis is basically a graph where the root vertex is specified and it has children vertices below it</p>
+<p>&nbsp&nbspThe order wherein the children of a certain parent are positioned in such a way that the greater ones are at the right and the lesser ones are on the left</p>
+<h3>Automata Theory</h3>
+<p>&nbsp&nbspWe learned that the automata theory is a study on the laws of computation and we were also introduced to the finite-state machine.</p>